 - Scores of 7+ are considered normal

-Even if the one-minute Apgar score is low, it may not indicate long-term health concerns (1).
 There is evidence to suggest that infants whose Apgar scores remain low at five minutes or later are much more likely to suffer long-term neurological damage.

 Assisted Apgar scores

-Apgar scores, asphyxia, and HIE
+What’s the relationship between Apgar scores, asphyxia, and HIE?

 Asphyxia is the marked impairment of gas exchange, which can, if prolonged, lead to progressive hypoxemia and other complications.
-An Apgar score alone cannot diagnose asphyxia (1).
+An Apgar score alone cannot diagnose asphyxia.
 A low Apgar score can simply mean that a baby is immature, not necessarily that they are suffering from asphyxia.
-However, lower Apgar scores can be evidence of asphyxia and hypoxic-ischemic encephalopathy (HIE).
+However, continued lower Apgar scores can be evidence of asphyxia and hypoxic-ischemic encephalopathy (HIE).
 The lower the Apgar score, the more alert the medical team should be to the possibility of the baby requiring intervention.

 Other signs and symptoms of HIE